library-data-platform/ldp/doc/Admin_Guide.md

 7\.
 Data privacy
 ----------------

 LDP 1.0 stores personal data extracted from FOLIO.
+The personal data are not currently anonymized.

-LDP 1.1, currently under development, is planned to support anonymization of personal data.
+LDP 1.1, which is under development, is planned to support anonymization of personal data.
 When LDP 1.1 is released, this documentation will be updated with instructions on how to enable anonymization.

 Reference